tomwhartung/jmws_accoutrements/doc/google/ga-gtm/tag_manager.md

-# tag_manager.md
+# overview.md

-Here is a guide to how I am setting up Google Tag Manager, so I don't have to figure it all out all over again next time.
+This directory contains documentation about how my sites use Google Analytics (GA) and Google Tag Manager (GTM), so I can let it go for awhile but not have to figure it all out all over again when coming back to it afterwards.

 # Overview